This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 29.

 Users are divided in responding to how social media has affected their countries.
-Some, such as Nigeria, Mexico, Singapore, and India have as high as 77 % of users saying that democracy is a good thing for their country.
+Some, such as Nigeria, Mexico, Singapore, and India have as high as 77 % of users saying that democracy is a good thing for their country, confirming social media statistics on political perceptions.

 While mostly European and UCAN users believe that social media is a bad thing for democracy.
 We can also relate this to the control the government has over social media platforms in different countries.